The Art of Time Management

 What Not to Do

 In pursuit of personal growth, it often seems that you will be doing MORE work.
-Fortunately, there are plenty of things that you can avoid doing that will still help you achieve your goal of Young man with a beard smiling at his work desk with "be happy" written on his foreheadmanaging your time more efficiently!
+Fortunately, there are plenty of things that you can avoid doing that will still help you achieve your goal of managing your time more efficiently!
 Here is a list of what NOT to do:

 You Might Also Enjoy these articles by ClutterTroops…